rskupnik/rskupnik.github.io/_posts/2025-02-28-setup-local-domains-with-traefik-and-pihole.md

 title: How to setup local network domains with dockerized Traefik and Pihole
 ---

-If you're running a reverse proxy on your setup, you might want to setup easy local domains to access your applications.
+If you're running a reverse proxy, you might want to setup easy local domains to access your applications.
 For example:
 * **http://pihole.home/** for PiHole
 * **http://matomo.home/** for Matomo
 * **http://n8n.home/** for N8N

 etc.

-It's quite easy to setup with Traefik as a Reverse Proxy and Pihole as a DNS provider
+It's quite easy to do with Traefik as a Reverse Proxy and Pihole as a DNS provider

-Note: I won't be explaining how to setup Traefik and Pihole, as I already have separate posts on that:
+Note: I won't be explaining installation of Traefik and Pihole, as I already have separate posts on that:
 * [Traefik Reverse Proxy for containerized applications](/traefik-reverse-proxy-with-containers)
 * [Self-host Pi-hole behind a reverse proxy](/selfhost-pihole-on-reverse-proxy)